Note: The links below will

 a big deal, though - the last day of

-October may well have been the !
+October may well have been the last day that humans were ever absent from

-The spent yesterday moving in, flipping on lights and .
-Latest ISS Status Report .
+The threesome spent yesterday moving in, flipping on lights and making

 02 November 2000 - Update 11:30PM EST - After years of